Accessible Color Sequences for Data Visualization: Results

 \subsection{Final Color Sequences}

-All possible orderings of each of the highest-rated sets were then scored with the trained neural-network color-sequence model.
+All possible orderings of each of the highest-rated sets were then scored with the trained neural-network color-sequence model, resulting in score ranges of [0.29, 0.90], [0.28, 0.96], [0.29, 0.90], for the six-, eight-, and ten-color sets, respectively.
 This produced color sequences containing six, eight, and ten colors, which are each deemed to be near-optimal in an aesthetic sense by the neural-network models, given the accessibility restrictions used to generate them.
 However, there are additional aspects that should be considered to improve accessibility in the case when not all of the colors in the sequences are used.
 When only a subset of the colors are used, these colors should ideally be chosen to have a larger minimum perceptual distance, including for color-vision deficiencies; have a larger minimum lightness distance, for grayscale display or printing; and be darker, to improve contrast with a white background.
 To this end, a sequence-accessibility metric is constructed as

 where $N$ is the number of colors in the sequence, $\Delta E_\text{cvd}(i,j)$ is the perceptual distance---as defined by Equation (\ref{eq:cvd})---between the $i$\textsuperscript{th} and $j$\textsuperscript{th} colors of the sequence, and $\Delta J'(i, j)$ is the lightness distance between the $i$\textsuperscript{th} and $j$\textsuperscript{th} colors of the sequence.
 This metric accounts for the perceptual-distance and lightness-distance considerations, preferring orderings where there are larger distances between colors earlier in the sequence.
 Before the metric is applied, white is added as the first color in the sequence, which causes orderings with darker colors toward the beginning of the sequence to be preferred.